Kroc/pling-z80/docs/implementation.md

 ## Source:

-_Pling!_ source code is represented as a list of _Values_.
+_Pling!_ source code is represented as a list of _words_.
-Values are _Pling!_'s variant data type.
+Words are _Pling!_'s variant data type.

 At the syntax level (regardless of implementation),
-these are the Value Types provided by _Pling!_:
+these are the word types provided by _Pling!_:

 - A function call `echo` / lambda `:` ... `;`
 - A number, `0`, `$00`, `%00000000`